 - Discuss 3 factors/variables that affect the efficacy of cognitive / neuropsychological rehabilitation

-To Register/Attend - Select the link for the date you would like to attend, log on and register.
+To Register/Attend - Select the link, log on and register.
 A confirmation URL will be sent to you.
 It is advisable to log on early in order to check for any necessary Adobe updates.

 Gary S. Seale, PhD